SEIZURES

 Seizures can have various causes, including

-• Metabolic imbalances (e.g., low blood sugar, electrolyte imbalances)
+• Metabolic problems such as low blood sugar or electrolyte imbalance.

 Identifying seizure triggers can help manage the condition.
 Common triggers include: